 The Center for BRCA and Related Genes at Dana-Farber is one of a very few such centers nationally and internationally.

 Important to the Center are Dana-Farber's unique collaborative environment and extensive human and scientific resources.
-Our world-class clinical faculty and clinical, translational, and basic research investigators offer unparalleled backgrounds and expertise in:
+Our world-class clinical faculty and clinical, translational, and basic research investigators offer unparalleled backgrounds and

 - Cancer biology